Rindialma/zedgeringtones/docs/index.rst

 6. Set as Ringtone:

     - On your iPhone, navigate to "Settings" > "Sounds" > "Ringtone" and select the imported ringtone.
+More references: https://www.wameta.id/cara-ganti-nada-dering-wa-di-iphone/

 Conclusion
 -----------